A Look at the Hungarian Grand Prix

 Third to First for Hamilton

-The final result showed Lewis Hamilton as winner after starting third on the grid, the world champion collecting 25 points and opening up a gap at the top of the championship table.
-He recorded a fastest time of 1.18.528 and a race time of 1.35.03.796.
+The final result showed Lewis Hamilton as the winner after starting third on the grid, the world champion collecting 25 points and opening up a gap at the top of the Championship table.
+He recorded the fastest time of 1.18.528 and a race time of 1.35.03.796.
 That places him ahead of runner up Max Verstappen in his Red Bull.
 The Dutchman went off first on the grid but failed to protect his position, claiming 19 championship points when a full house looked more likely.
 His fastest lap was an impressive 1.17.103 but his race time was 0.17.796 more than that of Lewis Hamilton.

 Third place was given to Sebastian Vettel who pushed himself up the championship leaderboard after collecting 15 points and that ensures he remains a danger, although there’s plenty of work still to be done if he’s to have any chance at worrying Hamilton who has a comfortable advantage over the chasing pack and if showing no signs of slowing down.
-Vettel in his Ferrari started fifth on the grid and improved a couple of places thanks to a fastest lap of 1.19.786 and a race time of +1.01.433.
+Vettel in his Ferrari started fifth on the grid and improved a couple of places thanks to the fastest lap of 1.19.786 and a race time of +1.01.433.

 The German Grand Prix that had taken place the week before was won by Max Verstappen ahead of Sebastian Vettel and Daniil Kvyat.
 That result saw the major players close the gap on Lewis Hamilton and the title race would’ve got a whole lot more interesting had Hamilton failed to win on Sunday.
 Vettel has been below par so far this season but finished on the podium in Hockenheim before repeating the feat in Hungary.
 Is he still a title contender or is it a case of too little too late for the former champion?
 All will be revealed in the coming weeks and months but it’s certainly a big ask and there won’t be many sports bettors taking a chance in opposing Hamilton with any driver, let alone one that is yet to win a Grand Prix this season.